 Now we define the linear form on the right hand side of the variational formulation.

-In the first line we define a representation of and in the second line we define a representation of the linear form .
+In the first line we define a representation of

 In the next line we calculate the vector of the right hand side using the space space